RebeccaStevens/Model-Checker-old/README.md

 To create a new custom element, start by copying the [\_template-element](app/elements/\_template-element).

-Here's an example fire structure for a custom element called *custom-element*:
+Here's an example file structure for a custom element called *custom-element*:
 ```
 .
 └── app/elements/custom-element/